 Selecting Your Violin Pieces

 The 3 different lists in the exam each require different skills.
-For example, List A is made up of pieces which suit the musician with technical agility, whereas list B is for the more expressive violinist.
+For example, List A is made up of pieces which suit the musician with technical agility, whereas List B is for the more expressive violinist.
 List C has a variety of musical traditions and styles, so the pieces will require a slightly different skill set.

 A lot of the pieces will require an accompaniment since part of being a musician or violinist is playing in harmony with others or as part of a group.
 You are responsible for your accompanist, and it can be your teacher if that’s easiest.
 This ABRSM video provides helpful performance tips for passing your exams:

 A lot of how well you do in the eyes of the examiner comes down to your confidence and interpretation of a piece.
-You aren’t awarded extra marks for performing from memory though.
+You aren’t awarded extra marks for performing from memory, though.

-Scales and Arpeggios
+Scales and Arpeggios Requirements

-This part of the exam is concerned with your technical ability as a violinist, and will test skills such as hand positioning, finger movement, and overall coordination.
+This part of the exam is concerned with your technical ability as a violinist and will test skills such as hand positioning, finger movement, and overall coordination.

 beenhere